Jens Jensen FELDT

 The Search in Denmark for DNA to Identify Jens

-As there have been 41 soldiers from the 32nd that have been identified in the German burial pit, Jens may be one of the remaining 77 unidentified soldiers, we just need DNA donors to be able to provide Jens with “his chance” to be identified.
+As of 2024 there have been 41 soldiers from the 32nd who have been identified in the German burial pit, Jens may be one of the remaining 70 unidentified soldiers, we just need DNA donors to be able to provide Jens with “his chance” to be identified.

 The Fromelles Association has been looking for some time for Jens’ family in Denmark.